Green River wins prestigious NAFSA award

 Green River Community College was the only standalone community college to win this year's NAFSA award.

-Late February, Green River Community College received word that it was chosen as one of the five recipients of the Senator Paul Simon Award for Comprehensive Internationalization.
+Late February, Green River College received word that it was chosen as one of the five recipients of the Senator Paul Simon Award for Comprehensive Internationalization.
 Green River was the only stand-alone community college receiving the award.

 Through a rigorous application process, Green River proved that its international program is comprehensive - that is, incorporated across all aspects of the college, from the classroom to student life.

 "The entire college has received this award," said Barry Bannister, director of International Development.
 "This is just further evidence that Green River is without a doubt one of the leading international programs in America."
 Bannister spearheaded the application process for the award.